-(a) FLSA exempt employees: FLSA exempt employees are exempt from overtime and shall not be covered by the provision of 13.6(b) through 13.16.
-These employees receive 48 hours Administrative Leave annually.

-Administrative Leave shall be accrued at two (2) hours per pay period, on the first and second pay period of each month, and shall not be allowed to exceed forty-eight (48) hours.
-Unused Administrative Leave is not paid with the termination of employment.
+(a) FLSA exempt employees: FLSA exempt employees are exempt from overtime and shall not be covered by the provision of 13.7(b) through 13.17.
+These employees receive forty-eight (48) hours Administrative Leave annually.
+Administrative Leave shall be accrued at two (2) hours per pay period, on the first and second pay period of each month, and shall not be allowed to exceed fortyeight (48) hours.
+Unused Administrative Leave is not paid with separation the termination of employment.

-(b) FLSA non-exempt employees: An employee not exempt from overtime as defined by the FLSA, shall be eligible for overtime pay for all overtime hours worked under any one of the following conditions.
+(b) FLSA non-exempt employees: An employee not exempt from overtime, as defined by the FLSA, shall be eligible for overtime pay for all overtime hours worked under any one of the following conditions:-

-FLSA Overtime: Hours worked in excess of forty (40) hours within the 168-hour period commencing at 0001 hours Monday and ending at 2400 hours Sunday (see 13.1(d)(3)).
+(1) FLSA Overtime: Hours worked in excess of forty (40) hours within the 168hour period commencing at 0001 hours Monday and ending at 2400 hours Sunday.

-Contractual Overtime:

-- (1) Work-Hours worked in excess of eight (8) hours in a 5-8 or split work shift for career full--time employees working a 5-8 work shift. - (2) Work-Hours worked in excess of ten (10) hours in a 4-10 or split work shift for career full\-time employees working a 4-10 work shift. - (3) Work in excess of forty (40) hours within the 168-hour period commencing at 0001 hours Monday and ending at 2400 hours Sunday;(see 13.1 (d) (3)). - (4)(3) Work-Hours worked on any regularly scheduled day off, with the exception of part--time employees. - (5)(4) On two consecutive work shifts with less than ten (10) hours off between shifts, all hours worked until what would have been the tenth (10th) hour off duty are eligible for overtime pay. - (6)(5) Any other circumstance where overtime pay is provided for elsewhere in this contract. - (7)(6) In case of an EMERGENCY as defined in Article 13.1(b)(3) of this contract, employees will be paid straight time for the shift actually worked and overtime in accordance with this Article 13.67 (b)(1),(2),(3), and (4) of this contract.
-If applicable, employees will also be compensated with call-out, stand-by or shift differential pay.
+- (c) (2) Contractual Overtime: Contractual overtime is paid at time and one-half of the employee's base rate of pay.
+Add-on pays may still be applicable but not included in the base rate for the calculation of contractual overtime.
+Contractual overtime occurs in the following conditions: - (1) (A) Hours worked in excess of eight (8) hours in a 5-8 or split work shift for career full time employees working a 5-8 work shift. - (2)(B) Hours worked in excess of ten (10) hours in a 4-10 or split work shift for career full time employees working a 4-10 work shift. - (3)(C) Hours worked on any regularly scheduled day off, with the exception of part time employees.
+(Hours outside of regular shift that are part of a mutually agreed upon flex schedule, Article 13.2.(e), are not subject to this provision). - (4)(D) Any other circumstance where overtime pay is provided for elsewhere in this contract. - (5)(E) In case of an EMERGENCY, as defined in Article 13.1(b)(3) of this contract, employees will be paid straight time for the shift actually worked and overtime in accordance with this Article 13.7(b).
+If applicable, employees will also be compensated with call-out, standby or shift differential pay. - (cel)-Premium Pay: Premium pay is paid at one and one-half times (1 1/24 1/2) the employee's base rate of pay.
+Add-ons may still be applicable but not included in the base rate for the calculation of premium pay.
+Premium pay is not subject to compensatory time accrual.
+Premium pay occurs in the following conditions: - (1) Article 13.2(m) 13.4(a)(1) and (2); Extended Period Schedule Changes and Intermittent Schedule Changes with less than 5 working days' notice.